Actipro/WPF-Controls/Documentation/topics/docking/layout-features/index.md

 See the [Programmatic Layout](programmatic-layout.md) topic for more information.

-@if (wpf) {

 ## Flow Direction

 Docking & MDI supports both left-to-right and right-to-left layouts via a simple property switch.

 See the [Flow Direction](flow-direction.md) topic for more information.

-}

 ## Localization

-All strings that are displayed in the user interface can be customized and localized. @if (wpf) {In addition, all user interface text properties have the `Localizability` attribute applied to them.}
+All strings that are displayed in the user interface can be customized and localized. @if (wpf) { In addition, all user interface text properties have the `Localizability` attribute applied to them. }

 See the [Localization](localization.md) topic for more information.

+@if (wpf) {
 ## UI Automation

-This product follows the WPF accessibility model for UI automation.
+This product follows the @@PlatformName accessibility model for UI automation.

 See the [UI Automation](ui-automation.md) topic for more information.
+}